-At the conclusion of the Recommendation meeting held on June 8, 2023, the Board recommended approval of the project with the recommendations described in the summary of the Recommendation meeting above.
+At the conclusion of the Recommendation meeting held on Thursday, November 30, 2023, the Board recommended approval of the project with the recommendations described in the summary of the Recommendation meeting above.

-Three members of the Central Area Design Review Board were in attendance and provided recommendations (listed above) to the Director and identified elements of the design review guidelines which are critical to the project's overall success.
-The Director must provide additional analysis of the

-Board's recommendations and then accept, deny or revise the Board's recommendations (SMC 23.41.014.F.3).
+Three (3) members of the Central Area Design Review Board were in attendance and provided recommendations (listed above) to the Director and identified elements of the design review guidelines which are critical to the project's overall success.
+The Director must provide additional analysis of the Board's recommendations and then accept, deny or revise the Board's recommendations (SMC 23.41.014.F.3).

-The Director agrees with the Design Review Board's conclusion that the proposed project and conditions imposed result in a design that best meets the intent of the design review guidelines (SMC 23.41.010) and accepts the recommendations noted by the Board.
+The Director agrees with the Design Review Board's conclusion that the proposed project and conditions-imposed result in a design that best meets the intent of the design review guidelines (SMC 23.41.010) and accepts the recommendations noted by the Board.

 Following the Recommendation meeting, SDCI staff worked with the applicant to update the submitted plans to include the recommendations of the Design Review Board.
-The applicant's response to the recommended design review conditions is as follows:
+The applicant's response to the recommended design review conditions provided in a memo dated January 04, 2024, and uploaded to the City's database January 5, 2024, is as follows: